-I’m a PhD candidate in the Ecology and Evolutionary Biology department at the University of Toronto.
-I’m interested in the ecological processes that maintain species coexistence, and the impacts that global change is having on these processes.
+I’m interested in the ecological and evolutionary processes that maintain coexistence, and the effect that global change is having on these processes.

-My current research in Ben Gilbert’s lab is focused on the effects of climate change on species living in patchy habitats (metacommunities).
-I’m trying to understand how local species interactions and dispersal shape ecological communities, and how warming might affect coexistence by altering these two processes.
+I did my PhD with Ben Gilbert at the University of Toronto, where I looked at the effects of climate change on species living in patchy habitats (metacommunities).
+This work showed how local species interactions and dispersal shape ecological communities, and how warming affects coexistence by altering these two processes.